TMEnglish/Basener-Sanford/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/TMEnglish/Basener-Sanford/master)

-Thanks to [MyBinder.org](MyBinder.org) for providing this excellent service for free.
+Thanks to [MyBinder.org](MyBinder.org) for providing this excellent service free of charge.
 Don't blame their server for the slow launch of the binder, which contains a large volume of data.